flurinh/AtomCloudNet/README.md

 - compared to feature-selection based models: Some of the very best descriptions of chemical space are very time-consuming to obtain (DFT, coupled-cluster calculation).
 Our model could be trained to predict an approximation of such features (as shown with similar approaches, e.g. Schnet, Schnorb) in a fraction of the time required to calculate them.
-This could open the path to real-time calculation of new highly informative descriptions of chemical space and give rise to highly performant models by using those resultant features for the prediction of other properties.
+This could open the path to real-time calculation of highly informative descriptions of chemical space and give rise to more performant models by using these resultant approximate features for the prediction of chemical properties.

 ## Challenge of AtomNet